EPSEF - Eastern Panhandle

 EPSEF coordinates and co-plans with WVSEF and the Thermo Fisher Scientific Junior Innovators Challenge/ISEF.
 As such, information is subject to change.

-Your Adult Sponsor must be your science teacher (or another teacher if your science teacher is not available), even if you are learning from home.
+The Adult Sponsor for a project must be the student participant's science teacher, or another teacher if the science teacher is not available.

 Contact